invicticide/fractive/doc/source/scripting.md

 ## OnGotoSection

-	Core.AddEventListener("OnGotoSection", function(id, element, tags, isGoingBack)
+	Core.AddEventListener("OnGotoSection", function(id, element, tags, reason)
 	\{
 		// Handle the event here
 	});

 Subscribe to this event and it'll be called whenever the current section changes.
-You'll receive the ID (section name) of the target section, the HTML `Element` representing it (this will be the new state of the `__currentSection` div), an array of tags (strings), and an `isGoingBack` flag.
+You'll receive the ID (section name) of the target section, the HTML `Element` representing it (this will be the new state of the `__currentSection` div), an array of tags (strings), and a `reason` enum.

 Tags are not currently used, but in the future you'll be able to assign them to sections and then do whatever you want with them.

-The `isGoingBack` flag is normally false, but will be true if we're transitioning back to a previous section (e.g. because the player clicked the "back" link).
-That gives your script a chance to revert any custom game state.
+The `reason` enum provides context for why we're going to this section now.
+It's a value from `Core.EGotoSectionReason` as follows:

+- **Core.EGotoSectionReason.Goto**: Going directly to the section.
+This is the context when the player clicks a section link.
+- **Core.EGotoSectionReason.Back**: Going back to this section in history.
+In this context, you should undo any appropriate game state.
+- **Core.EGotoSectionReason.Refresh**: Refreshing this section in place via a call to `Core.RefreshCurrentSection()`.

 [{icon-forward} Next: Script extensions]({@Scripting-Extensions})